-The Rest: Well, let's just say the remaining 148 books (or 74%) either broke close to even or lost money.
+Well, let's just say the remaining 148 books (or 74%) either broke close to even or lost money.
 In fact, they all canceled each other out to the point that their sum net profit margin was 0%, so we didn't even bother to include them in the big spreadsheet.

 You might notice that this spreadsheet looks a little bit different from the one presented yesterday.
 A few things did change slightly influencing SC&RD's profit margins, but none of them were big enough to sway our profits to either side of the infamous 10%.
 SC&RD's profit and loss statement is meant only as a simplified example, so here's our sleight of hand in the spirit of full disclosure:

 - In order to make our lives and calculations easier, we rounded each number in the "Units Printed" and "Units Sold" columns to the nearest 100.

 - "Marketing" and "Overhead" expenses were capped as soon as each book earned back the author's advance.
 Although we spent a lot of hours copyediting and promoting at the beginning of the selling season, our employees eventually had to move on to working on next season's books.

 - As mentioned above, the big spreadsheet only presents the 52 books that had an effect on the profit margin.
 The other 148 titles all canceled each other out because breaking even means a 0% net profit.
 They were removed in order to make the P&L statement more readable.

 You betcha, books fans!
 We're going to learn from our mistakes and turn this company around.
 Next season starts tomorrow, and I guarantee SC&RD will be knocking its sales right out of the ballpark.